Moutoa Floodgates

 Sheave component on floodgate.

-Above: Close up of a sheave on one of the gates, which forms part of the winch set that lifts and lowers each gate.
+Above: Close up of an old sheave on one of the gates, which forms part of the winch set that lifts and lowers each gate.
+These have since been replaced.

 Close up of winch drum, motor and gear box.

-Above: Close up of a winch drum, motor and gear box that forms part of the winch set.
+Above: Close up of an old winch drum, motor and gear box that forms part of the winch set.
+These components have since been replaced.

 The Manawatū River